 It is common for Warehouse Managers to have other key certifications, including Ministry of Primary Industries (MPI) and Health and Safety.

-• Financial acumen – Warehouse Managers need to be able to manage operational and staffing budgets as well as Profit & Loss (P&L) statements.
+Financial acumen – Warehouse Managers need to be able to manage operational and staffing budgets as well as Profit and Loss (P&L) statements

 The pathway of a Warehouse Manager can vary greatly depending on the size of the business.
 In a larger organisation, it is possible to progress into roles including National Warehouse Manager, Supply Chain Manager or Logistics Manager.

-The importance of having strong warehousing and distribution operations has certainly been highlighted as a result of COVID-19.
+The importance of having strong warehousing and distribution operations has certainly been highlighted as a result of the current economic climate.
 The need for Warehouse Managers is expected to increase alongside the growth of E-commerce.

 An efficient warehousing operation must be able to accurately pick and dispatch stock to customers on time, every time to keep ahead of the competition.
 We expect to see further demand for quality Warehouse Managers who can establish efficient processes.